CosmosOS/Cosmos/docs/articles/dev/testing.md

 ## Unit Tests

 Unit tests live in the `tests/Cosmos.Tests.*` projects (xunit) and in `src/tests/Cosmos.Kernel.Tests.System` (NUnit), and are run with the standard .NET test runner.
 They do not require QEMU or any special infrastructure.
+CI runs each of them as its own job of the `.NET Tests` workflow (`.github/workflows/dotnet.yml`) on every push and pull request.

 ### Running Unit Tests